JeremyCCHsu/Python-Wrapper-for-World-Vocoder/README.md

 git submodule update --init
 pip install -U pip
-pip install -r requirements.txt python setup.py install
+pip install -r requirements.txt pip install .
 ```
 It will automatically `git clone` Morise's World Vocoder (C++ version).<br/>
-As for installation mode (the last line), you can choose from the following options.
+It seems to me that using `virtualenv` or `conda` is the best practice.<br/>

-### Installation Mode
+### Other Installation Suggestions
-1. If you want to "install" this package, try<br/>
+1. Use `pip install .` is safer and you can easily uninstall pyworld by `pip uninstall pyworld`
+2. Another way to install pyworld is via<br/>
    `python setup.py install`<br/>
-   (add `--user` if you don't have root access)
+   - Add `--user` if you don't have root access<br/>
+   - Add `--record install.txt` to track the installation dir<br/>
-2. If you just want to try out some experiments, execute<br/>
+3. If you just want to try out some experiments, execute<br/>
   `python setup.py build_ext --inplace`<br/>
   Then you can use PyWorld from this directory.<br/>
   You can also copy the resulting **pyworld.so** (pyworld.{arch}.pyd on Windows) file to